caiocsgomes/terraform-tips/README.md

     from_port        = 443
     to_port          = 443
     protocol         = "tcp"
     # The asterisk will do the trick here.
-These way we iterate over the associations ans return all cidr blocks inside it
+This way we iterate over the associations and return all cidr blocks inside them.
     cidr_blocks      = data.aws_vpc.default_vpc.cidr_block_associations[*].cidr_block
     ipv6_cidr_blocks = [aws_vpc.main.ipv6_cidr_block]
   }